Tony O'Reilly: The O'Reilly Foundation

-The O'Reilly Foundation is a charity set up by O'Reilly with a Board of Trustees composed of family members, chaired by his wife, and a Scholarship Board headed by Professor Emeritus John Kelly of UCD, succeeding Ken Whitaker.
-With an office address at a family home in Dublin, and Amanda Hopkins as Executive Secretary, it contributes to various projects, with an emphasis on the education sector, primarily running an annual scholarship programme, awarding 2–3 advanced, usually multi-year, third-level scholarships, each for over €20,000 per annum.
+The O'Reilly Foundation is a charity set up by O'Reilly with a board of trustees composed of family members, long chaired by his second wife, and with a scholarship board headed by Professor Emeritus John Kelly of UCD, succeeding Ken Whitaker.
+With an office address at a family home in Dublin, and an executive secretary, it contributed to various projects, with an emphasis on the education sector, primarily running an annual scholarship programme, awarding 2–3 advanced, usually multi-year, third-level scholarships, each for over €20,000 per annum.

-Both through the Foundation and before its inception, O'Reilly has contributed to a range of University projects in Ireland, with notable examples at Dublin City University, University College Dublin, Trinity College Dublin and Queen's University Belfast.
+Both through the foundation and before its inception, O'Reilly contributed to a range of university projects in Ireland, including examples at Dublin City University, University College Dublin, Trinity College Dublin and Queen's University Belfast.

-O'Reilly also paid for the construction of the state-of-the-art 600-seat O'Reilly Theatre in Belvedere College, and has regularly funded projects in the college.
-The family also contributed to the construction of the O'Reilly Theatre in Pittsburgh, Pennsylvania, and the 181 seat O'Reilly Theatre at Keble College, Oxford.
+O'Reilly also paid for the construction of the 600-seat O'Reilly Theatre in Belvedere College, and also funded projects in the college.
+The family also contributed to the construction of the O'Reilly Theater in Pittsburgh, Pennsylvania, and the 181 seat O'Reilly Theatre at Keble College, Oxford.

-Trinity College, Dublin
+Trinity College Dublin

-O'Reilly has contributed towards the O'Reilly Institute, backed the development of Jewish Studies, and supported the Chair in Neuroscience.
+O'Reilly contributed towards the O'Reilly Institute, backed the development of Jewish Studies within TCD, and supported the Chair in Neuroscience.
 He was a Pro-Chancellor of the University of Dublin from 1994 until retiring on age grounds at the end of the 2010/2011 academic year, and was also a member of the board of the Trinity Foundation.

 University College Dublin

 O'Reilly supported his alma mater, UCD, by funding the O'Reilly Hall, named in honour of his parents.
-This building is a major focal point of the UCD campus and in addition to its use for exams, the hall is now a leading venue for large events in Dublin.
+This building is used for exams and as a venue for large events in Dublin.